pallets/click/docs/options.rst

 A very useful feature of click is the ability to accept parameters from environment variables in addition to regular parameters.
-This allows tools to be much easier automated.
+This allows tools to be automated much easier.
 For instance you might want to pass the config file as ``--config`` parameter but also support exporting a ``TOOL_CONFIG=hello.cfg`` key / value pair for a nicer development experience.